a gloved hand pulling liquid out a bottle into a syringe

 EQA programs are vital to ensure the accuracy and consistency of pathology results across laboratories.
 EQA builds trust by verifying that the lab’s procedures are accurate, and their results are reliable.
 Patients and clinicians rely heavily on pathology reports to make crucial decisions, so it’s important they’re without error.

-By participating in EQA, pathology labs can benchmark their performance against national or international standards.
+By participating in structured EQA programmes across disciplines such as Autoimmunity, Immunochemistry, Oncology, and Allergy & Immunodeficiency, pathology laboratories can benchmark performance against national and international standards.
 Pathology is about precise diagnosis, and any errors can cause serious consequences for patient care.
 EQA acts as a safety net to ensure that labs follow clear guidelines, reducing the chances of errors in diagnostic testing.

 However, EQA isn't just about meeting standards, but also encouraging a culture of continuous improvement in laboratories.
 Regular assessments therefore push labs to stay updated with new methodologies and best practices.